Does CBD Oil Get You High?

 These effects typically last anywhere from one to six hours depending on the amount of THC and how it was consumed.

-Now, we can begin to answer if CBD Oil produces the symptoms of “feeling high.”
+Now, we can begin to answer if CBD Oil produces the effects of “feeling high.”
 Or, does CBD Oil change my mental, perceptual, and physical states like THC does?

-The short answer is, no, CBD Oil does no reproduce the “high” effects that THC does.
-But the more interesting questions is, “Why doesn’t CBD Oil make me high?”
+The short answer is, no, CBD Oil does not reproduce the “high” effects that THC does.
+But the more interesting question is, “Why doesn’t CBD Oil make me high?”